Micro-cosm/micro-client-private-starter/README.md

 # MicroClientPrivateStarter
 _A quickstart project that quickly/easily bootstraps a testable/deployable/runnable authenticated
-Angular micro-frontend(a.k.a. **miffy**) that encourages rapid iteration and supports micro-cms content in the form of GraphQL datasources.
+Angular micro-frontend(a.k.a. **mife**) that encourages rapid iteration and supports micro-cms content in the form of GraphQL datasources.
 Because our of the shared common purpose, **we are quick to respond to your hackathon team needs... your win IS our win!**_

+We value your perspective and invite you to participate regardless of skill-level.

 ----

-**Caution:**  Be aware this project is heavily-opinionated with a bias towards action and to the Nodejs(Typescript)/GoLang/Angular(CLI)/Google(GCP)/Kubernetes ecosystems and will be quick to contribute early/often any opinions, preferably in code, to any relevant dependencies that share our penchant.
+**Caution:**  This project is heavily-opinionated with bias towards Nodejs(Typescript)/GoLang/Angular(CLI)/Google(GCP)/Kubernetes.

-Your feedback and perspective is **ALWAYS** valued.
-Chances are, if this broad ecosystem(s) is not to your liking or important to your world, then this project is probably not quite right for you, feel free to quietly move along.

-We do avidly pursue a better way to quickly develop/deploy miffys and their supporting architectures, however, we do not necessarily consider ourselves experts in any facet of this endeavor, nor do we strive to promote our own brilliance beyond the wisdom of our own crowd that share a common curiousity and enthusiasm to expose ourselves to the broadest spectrun of technology without the PITA associated with things that do not matter, so we can see concepts in an always-on mode.
-None of us is smarter than all of you.
-IOWs, we are interested in the conversation not in your pursuit of reputation, so, as always, a little humility, enthusiasm, and respect for the weakest among us is a big deal, d-bags need not apply.
-Maybe help each other out, especially us newbs, we want to be productive, participate, and contribute across the broadest possible spectrum of development.

-This project will ALWAYS invite your "dumb" questions and other sorts of valuable contributions that you might wish to offer!
-Thanks!!

-A few commitments for which this project strives are to:

-- Opt first for include and embrace anyone who wishes to participate, without judgement.
+A few goals of the overarching project:

 - Run the latest lts node implementation
 - Run the latest of angular cli
-- Use `ng new <PROJECT NAME>` to create a new miffy
+- Use `ng new <PROJECT NAME>` to create a new mife
 - Use @angular/schematics wherever available to install libraries
-- Use @angular/cli best practice and default libraries where conflicts with miffy best practices are not present
+- Use @angular/cli best practice and default libraries where conflicts with mife best practices are not present
 - Use the latest library version of the most active project that serves the need
 - All changes must pass 100% of available tests **with 90% coverage** before they can be accepted
 - Deployable and testable exclusively on GCP infrastructure using tools that optimize as such, and opting for support of other cloud-based infrastructures where practical.
+- Opt first for include and embrace anyone who wishes to participate, without judgement.

 This project was initially generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.3 and can be fully reproduced from scratch by cloning micro-client-public-starter and applying the following updates: